CollectQT/contract-work/README.md

 Unless noted otherwise, the pay for completing a specific contract is negotiable

+## Getting To Work With Us

+We do a short interview with people to confirm their skills and culture, but otherwise we are fairly flexible.
+Read more on http://www.collectqt.me/work-with-us for details.

 ---

 TODO:

 - Write up a contract
-- fill out this readme with more details
+- fill out more info in this readme